 Jonathan Coley is an Assistant Professor of Sociology at Monmouth College.
 He received his Ph.D. in Sociology from Vanderbilt University in 2016.
 His research focuses on movements for minority-group inclusion in conservative settings.
-For example, his current book project examines participation in LGBT activist groups at Christian colleges and universities in the United States.
+For example, his forthcoming book Gay on God’s Campus examines participation in LGBT activist groups at Christian colleges and universities in the United States.
 He is also working on a series of papers on participation in the Nashville civil rights movement (with Larry Isaac, Dan Cornfield, Dennis Dickerson, and James Lawson).
 His work has appeared in several peer-reviewed outlets, including Sociological Perspectives, Social Currents, Mobilization, Research in Social Movements, Conflicts, and Change, Social Movement Studies, Environmental Politics, Energy Policy, and Public Understanding of Science.
 You can follow him on Twitter at @JColeySociology.